-Spanish National Organisation of the Blind (ONCE)
+National Organisation of Spanish Blind persons (ONCE)

-Spanish National Organisation of the Blind (ONCE)
+National Organisation of Spanish Blind persons (ONCE)

 Spain

-Phone: + 34 91 589 4866
+Phone: + 34 91 589 4862

-Website: http://www.once.es
+Website: https://www.once.es/otras-webs/english

 ONCE (Organización Nacional de Ciegos Españoles) is a not-for-profit organisation established in 1938 right before the end of the Spanish Civil War.
 This organisation brought together a number of small societies of and for the blind all over Spain becoming the only organisation of blind and visually impaired persons in the whole country.
 Its aim is to provide to its members with the widest range of services possible, from education to employment, from rehabilitation to reading services.

-The production and library services were established in the 1960s, and as of today, ONCE has two main production centres (in Madrid and Barcelona) and more than 30 smaller production units that produce Braille, audio and tactile materials.
+The production and library services were established in the 1960s, and as of today, ONCE has two main production centres (in Madrid and Barcelona) and more than 30 smaller production units that produce Braille, audio, and tactile materials.
 All these centres and production units include a library service.

 ONCE has been a Full Member of the DAISY Consortium since it was established.